 Top Tip 2, QMUL Medical Student

 Researching thoroughly is vital.
 There are no opportunities for you to transfer from one Medicine or Dentistry course to another one.
 Be aware QMUL and other institutions do not accept any re-sits.
-Attend Open Days at universities to gain a full understanding of what they are like and prepare questions in advance.
+Attend Guardian health at universities to gain a full understanding of what they are like and prepare questions in advance.
 Alongside undertaking your research and gaining work experience also look at the points above under 'secondary school students' and ensure you have completed these suggested activities.